GKD-stack/cyberbullying/dc.md

 For usage, we aim to make this project a cyberbullying feature that users can opt in or opt-out.
 If a user creates a new account or is young, Instagram will recommend they turn the feature on.

-There will be 2 thresholds used to classify each score.
-The thresholds will be determined based off of the training data and the outcomes of cyberbullying incidents examined manually by the Instagram team.
-If a score surpasses the first threshold, then the victim is warned and provided with educational resources and reminded of actions they can take including blocking and flagging accounts.
-If there are other account holders or if the account has parental controls, then the parents will be notified.
-If a score surpasses the second threshold, then actions that were recommended to the victim are automatically done, a real person is notified to look more into the case, and the victim will be notified.
-For example, an account that consisitently sends inappropriate messages will be blocked unless the user unblocks them manually.
-If there are inconsistencies with this process, the original user can also submit feedback anytime as a false flag.